KarenHarley/React-Portfolio/README.md

 ## Portfolio

-This is A Website portfolio created for as a project to improve my (at the time) beginner React knowledge.
+This is a website portfolio created for as a project to improve my (at the time) beginner React knowledge.
 Where you can find: